 Who is this program for?

 An Associate Degree is by far the most prevalent method of becoming a nurse.
 Although it used to be less common in previous years, this type of certification has recently gained immense popularity – which means more competition for you in the workplace – and appreciation from potential employers.
 If you are interested in basic nursing and finishing your studies as soon as possible, but also want to have the possibility to work, earn a more-than-decent salary and invaluable experience as soon as you have received your certification, then this is undoubtedly the right program for you.

-However, if you want to achieve all of these goals in the near future, but you have no nursing education or qualifications, then you might want to consider other options.
+However, if you want to achieve all these goals in the near future, but you have no nursing education or qualifications, you might want to consider other options.
 Not meeting requirements for an ADN (and there are quite a few), albeit frustrating, should not discourage you from fighting for your dream job.
-You can apply for a nursing diploma program instead (which will also allow you to start working within a real hospital during your studies).
-On the other hand, if the prerequisites do not raise any issues, then an ADN is a surefire, quick way of landing a job and beginning practice as early as possible.
+You can apply for a nursing diploma program instead (which will allow you to start working within a real hospital during your studies).
+On the other hand, if the prerequisites do not raise any issues, then an ADN is a surefire, quick way of landing a job and beginning your practice as early as possible.

 What can an Associate Degree do for you?